abelsj60/my-site/app/data/the-story/story-chapter-four.md

 Memories of impractical magic washed over him as code filled his screen.

 Time melted away.

-Hours later, as the young man slept, the fairy hung over her old friend.
-She peeked into his dreams and spied far-off lands.
-There was a Jinni, and fairies, and desert sands — all within reach of eager hands.
+Hours later, as the young man slept, a familiar figure hung over her old friend.
+The fairy peeked into his dreams and spied far-off lands.
+There was a Jinni, and fairies, and warm desert sands — all within reach of his eager hands.

-Delighted, she flit to the gold lamp beside him.
+Delighted, she flit over to the gold lamp beside him.
 It bathed the room in purple light.
-"Yoo-hoo," she sang inside, a pleased smile spreading across her face.
+"Yoo-hoo," she sang inside, a very pleased smile spreading across her face.

 Time again for adventure.